Our Vision

 An exciting part of our vision is creating conditions for red-listed water voles to thrive in the brook beside Long Meadow.
 These occur further down the watercourse but sightings at Long Meadow are sporadic.
 We are managing the bankside vegetation to create conditions favourable for water vole, with longer term ambitions for some minor remodelling of the watercourse to create conditions to further enhance the biodiversity.

-In the mid-1990s Croft Close Set-aside was an arable field surrounded by hedgerows which included two venerable trees – an oak and a field maple, both dated by experts at around 450 years old.
+In the mid-1990s Croft Close Nature Reserve was an arable field surrounded by hedgerows which included two venerable trees – an oak and a field maple, both dated by experts at around 450 years old.

 Our vision involves looking out for opportunities to take similar initiatives while ensuring that we look after the Abbey Fields sites sympathetically for the community, forever, to secure and enhance the sites’ biodiversity.